designcontainer/dc-plugged/README.md

 - `$ cd dc-plugged`
 - `$ go install`

+## Nice to know

-- The script assumes you have your plugins located at `~/plugins/`.
+The script assumes you have your plugins located at `~/plugins/`.

+The script uses you current directory name to find which plugin folder to apply changes to.

+If your CWD is `~/sites/financepeople/wp-content/plugins/dc-post-grid/`, dc-plugged will make changes to `~/plugins/dc-post-grid/`.

 ## Usage